fredodupoux/macOSAutomatedSetup/readme.md

 2. **Installs Applications from Brewfile:** 📦 The script utilizes a `brewfile` (located in the same directory as the script, or specify a custom name when prompted) to define the applications to be installed using `brew bundle`.
 This allows for easy management and reproducibility of the software installation process.
 You'll need to create this `brewfile` (see example below).

-3. **Installs and Configures Tailscale:** 🌐 The script installs the `tailscale` command-line tool, compiles the `tailscaled` daemon, moves it to the appropriate system directory, installs the system daemon, and starts a Tailscale session.
+3. **Installs and Configures Tailscale:** 🌐 The script installs the `tailscale` command-line tool, and starts a Tailscale service.
 This enables easy remote access to your machine.

 4. **Hides IT Admin User (Optional):** Prompts the user for an IT admin username and then uses `dscl` to hide the specified user account from the standard user interface login screen.
 This step can be skipped if desired.